Coronavirus: Berlin's first curfew in 70 years kicks in | DW | 10.10.2020

 Midnight comes and goes.
 In the minutes after, outdoor seating begins to slowly clear.
 Tables and chairs are chained together, while the sidewalks begin to fill up with groups of Friday night revelers not ready to go home.

 Berlin's busy nightlife faces a curfew for the first time in more than 70 years.
-From local Berliners, setting the world to rights over a Pilsner behind the net curtains of an "Eckkneipe" (traditional "corner pubs") to the weekend clubbers, partying well beyond sunrise on Sunday, Berlin’s anything goes nightlife has become synonymous with the German capital, especially since the fall of the wall.
+From local Berliners, setting the world to rights over a Pilsner behind the net curtains of an Eckkneipe, a traditional corner pub, to the weekend clubbers partying well beyond sunrise on Sunday, Berlin's anything-goes nightlife has become synonymous with the German capital, especially since the fall of the Berlin Wall.

 Read more: Berlin nightclub Berghain reopens as art space

-"In the current situation, I think it's the right thing to do," he says, collecting the ashtrays from the tables, The B-52’s Loveshack blaring from the sound system inside.
-But he has concerns about the long-term effects, estimating that he’ll lose about 15% of business due to the curfew.
+"In the current situation, I think it's the right thing to do," he says, collecting the ashtrays from the tables, with "Love Shack" by The B-52s blaring from the sound system inside.
+But he has concerns about the long-term effects, estimating that he'll lose about 15% of his business due to the curfew.

-"I'll be okay for now," he says.
+"I'll be OK for now," he says.
 "But it depends on how long the new measures last."

 "At our age, I think we're technically in the high-risk group, but even we want to go enjoy a beer on a Friday night," Gerd laughs.